1. Home

 ClusterControl Controller (cmon) clustercontrol-controller The brain of ClusterControl.
 A backend service performing automation, management, monitoring and scheduling tasks.
 All the collected data will be stored directly inside the CMON database.

-ClusterControl GUI clustercontrol A modern web user interface to visualize and manage the cluster.
+ClusterControl GUI clustercontrol2 A modern web user interface to visualize and manage the cluster.
 It interacts with the CMON controller via a remote procedure call (RPC).

-ClusterControl SSH clustercontrol-ssh Optional package introduced in ClusterControl 1.4.2 for ClusterControl’s web SSH console.
+ClusterControl SSH clustercontrol-ssh An optional package introduced in ClusterControl 1.4.2 for ClusterControl’s web-based SSH console.
 Only works with Apache 2.4+.

-ClusterControl Notifications clustercontrol-notifications Optional package introduced in ClusterControl 1.4.2 providing a service and user interface for notification services and integration with third-party tools.
+ClusterControl Notifications clustercontrol-notifications An optional package introduced in ClusterControl 1.4.2 providing a service and interface for integration with third-party messaging and communication tools.

-ClusterControl Cloud clustercontrol-cloud Optional package introduced in ClusterControl 1.5 providing service and user interface for integration with cloud providers.
+ClusterControl Cloud clustercontrol-cloud An optional package introduced in ClusterControl 1.5.0 providing a service and interface for integration with cloud providers.

-ClusterControl Cloud File Manager clustercontrol-clud Optional package introduced in ClusterControl 1.5 providing a command-line interface to interact with storage objects on the cloud.
+ClusterControl Cloud File Manager clustercontrol-clud An optional package introduced in ClusterControl 1.5.0 providing a command-line interface to interact with cloud storage objects.

 ClusterControl CLI s9s-tools An open-source command-line tool to manage and monitor clusters provisioned by ClusterControl.